South Pole Expedition, Ski The Last Degree, 16 Days, Polar Expedition

 Daily Routine on the Expedition

-As we will be arriving high onto the polar plateau, we will encounter effects of altitude that may make us feel a little weak to begin with.
+As we will be arriving high onto the polar plateau, we will encounter effects of altitude that may make us feel a little weak, to begin with.
 Everyone will be towing a sled loaded with their personal and expedition equipment, and we will have a short day to stretch our legs then establish our first camp.
-We will begin slowly on the expedition to bring everyone up to an optimum pace for remainder of the journey.
-There will be no rushing as it is vital that we avoid injury and burnout, so that we have the stamina to finish the expedition.
+We will begin slowly on the expedition to bring everyone up to an optimum pace for the remainder of the journey.
+There will be no rushing as it is vital that we avoid injury and burnout so that we have the stamina to finish the expedition.

-Each day we will awake around 7.30am for breakfast and hydration, before we begin to break camp and pack our belongings.
+Each day we will awake around 7.30am for breakfast and hydration before we begin to break camp and pack our belongings.
 We travel for around 8 hours every day with a break every hour for food and drink.
 Everybody travels together and the pace will be slow, steady and not hurried.
-The objective is to maintain an optimum body temperature; too cold and we burn too much energy; whilst too hot will cause sweating that promotes hypothermia when you stop, in addition to dehydration issues.
-At the day’s end you will have travelled 10- 15km (6-10 miles).
+The objective is to maintain optimum body temperature; too cold and we burn too much energy; whilst too hot will cause sweating that promotes hypothermia when you stop, in addition to dehydration issues.
+At the day’s end, you will have travelled 10- 15km (6-10 miles).

-On arrival at our camp site, the group will set up tents and build protective snow walls and contribute to snow melting and meal preparations.
+On arrival at our campsite, the group will set up tents and build protective snow walls and contribute to snow melting and meal preparations.
 Team members will share tents in either 2 or 3 person tents and each tent ‘team’ will have their own stove for cooking and snow melting.
 Everyone is involved and working to get the camp ready for habitation.
 The bonus is that you will stay warm by helping out!
-Once inside your tent you will be sheltered from the wind and the 24 hour daylight will enable clothes to be dried in the midnight sun.
+Once inside your tent, you will be sheltered from the wind and the 24-hour daylight will enable clothes to be dried in the midnight sun.

 To partake in the Ski the Last Degree Expedition, you need to be physically fit, have strong mental stamina and be capable of strenuous exercise at altitude for several days duration.
-You don’t necessarily need to be an experienced skier as there is little technical requirement on the flat, however the days will be physical and you must train well before joining to ensure you have an enjoyable trip.
+You don’t necessarily need to be an experienced skier as there is little technical requirement on the flat, however, the days will be physical and you must train well before joining to ensure you have an enjoyable trip.
 Expedition members can expect to be exerting themselves for about eight hours per day with another hour establishing camp and another hour preparing food and drinks.